stasm/fake-canvas/README.md

-# FakeRenderingContext2D
+# fake-canvas

 A native module implementing a subset of the RenderingContext2D API.
+PRs with the remaining methods are welcome, as are PRs adding other context types.